Siva2webdev/PORT-CHECKERS/README.md

-allports.py will scan total 65536 Combinations and it will Save the Open Ports in txt file After Completion of the Scan ports.py will scan only mentioned ports(need to mention the ports in CODE)
+allports.py will scan total 65536 Combinations and it will Save the Open Ports in txt file After Completion of the Scan ports.py will scan only mentioned ports(need to mention the ports in CODE) and save in txt file